 Innovation, Commercialization, and Start-Ups in Life Sciences

-Section I – Innovation is a Process of Connected Steps.
-1. Investment Uses a Translation Process to Deliver Innovation.
-2. Invest Is Critical to A Nation’s Prosperity.
-3. The Journey of Innovation Begins with Investment.
-4. The United States Helps Small Companies Conduct R&D. 5.
-Commercialization Is Primarily Executed Through Two Organization Types.
-Section II – Investment Must Be Connected to Exit.
-6. Angels and Venture Capitalists Invest on Commercialization.
-7. Create Liquidity for Your Investors.
-8. A Liquidity Event Is Not Consummated Without Due Diligence.
-9. Due Diligence Reputation Is A Critical Business Process.
-Section III – Align with Industry Norms.
-10. Find the Industry Norms.
-11. Solve an Important Customer Problem.
-12. Demonstrate the Ability to Access the Sales Channel.
-13. Gather Domain-Experienced Personnel to Reduce Risk.
-14. Determine the Acquirer’s Strategic Future and Purchase Triggers.
-15. Align an Investor’s Fundable Milestones and an Acquirer’s Exit Points.
-16. Create an IP Pyramid for Impervious Positioning.
-Section IV – A Start-Up Must Tell a Compelling Story.
-17. Address Your Story to The Needs of All Constituencies.
-18. Deliver to Your Plan.
-19. Tell A Compelling Story with The Investor Pitch.
-20. Continuously Improve Your Message with the Plan-Do-Check-Act Cycle.
+Chapter 1.
+Investment Uses a Translation Process to Deliver Innovation.
+Chapter 2.
+Investment Uses a Translation Process to Deliver Innovation.
+Chapter 3.
+The Journey of Innovation Begins with Investment.
+Chapter 4.
+The United States Helps Small Companies Conduct R&D. Chapter 5.
+Commercialization Is Primarily Executed through Two Organization Types.
+Chapter 6.
+Angels and Venture Capitalists Invest in Commercialization.
+Chapter 7.
+Create Liquidity for Your Investors.
+Chapter 8.
+A Liquidity Event Is Not Consummated without Due Diligence.
+Chapter 9.
+Due Diligence Reputation Is a Critical Business Process.
+Chapter 10.
+Find the Industry Norms.
+Chapter 11.
+Solve an Important Customer Problem.
+Chapter 12.
+Demonstrate the Ability to Access the Sales Channel.
+Chapter 13.
+Gather Domain-Experienced Personnel to Reduce Risk.
+Chapter 14.
+Determine the Acquirer’s Strategic Future and Purchase Triggers.
+Chapter 15.
+Align an Investor’s Fundable Milestones and an Acquirer’s Exit Points.
+Chapter 16.
+Create an IP Pyramid for Impervious Positioning.
+Chapter 17.
+Address Your Story to the Needs of All Constituencies.
+Chapter 18.
+Deliver to Your Plan.
+Chapter 19.
+Tell a Compelling Story with the Investor Pitch.
+Chapter 20.
+Continuously Improve Your Message with the Plan-Do-Check-Act Cycle.
+Appendix 1.
+Notes.